-Ross Wollen is Dirigo Food Safety's Food Safety Associate.
+Ross Wollen is Dirigo Food Safety's Senior Food Safety Associate.
 A New York City native, Ross holds a BA in English Literature from Middlebury College.
 After graduation he worked at Doe's Leap Farm in Northern Vermont, where he made organic cheese and helped manage a herd of forty goats.
 Ross lived in the Bay Area for a decade, working his way through the food scene in a variety of capacities, including stints at Cowgirl Creamery in San Francisco, Oliveto in Oakland, Oenotri in Napa and The Local Butcher Shop in Berkeley.
 Most recently he was Vice President - Culinary at Belcampo Meat Co., overseeing the company's seven restaurants, which ranged in concept from fast casual to fine dining.
 Ross has extensive experience with whole animal butchery and cooking, and has helped manage the openings of a dozen restaurants and retail businesses.

 Ross lives with his wife and two children in Walpole, Maine.
 In addition to his role with DFS, Ross is an assistant manager and charcutier at Riverside Butcher Co. in Damariscotta, and a part-time chef with Harvest Moon Catering.

 Ross can be reached at: